q3769/conottle/README.md

 - `maxSingleClientConcurrency` is the maximum concurrency at which one single client's tasks can execute.
 If omitted, the default is `Runtime.getRuntime().availableProcessors()`.
 - `maxParallelClientCount` is the maximum number of clients that can be serviced in parallel.
 If omitted, the default is unbounded (`Integer.MAX_VALUE`).

-Note that, regardless of the builder parameter values, there is no overall limit on how many clients or tasks the API can support.
+Regardless of the builder parameter values, there is no overall limit on how many clients or tasks the API can support.
 The parameters only limit the service concurrency of the API at a given moment.
 Before proceeding, excessive clients/tasks will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each throttled client has its own dedicated executor.
 The executor is backed by a worker thread pool of maximum size `maxSingleClientConcurrency`.
 Therefore, a client/executor's task execution concurrency will never go beyond, and always be throttled at its `maxSingleClientConcurrency`.

 The individual worker thread pools themselves are then also pooled, at a maximum pool size of `maxParallelClientCount`.
 This limits the total number of clients that can be serviced in parallel.
 If both builder parameters are provided, the global maximum number of concurrent-execution threads at any moment is the `maxSingleClientConcurrency` multiplied by the `maxParallelClientCount`.

 Builder parameters can also be individually provided.
 E.g. a conottle instance from the following builder will throttle the concurrency of each client's tasks at 4, and has no limit on the total number of clients serviced in parallel: